WSU-cshimizu/ceg4110-group-project-team07/deliverables/sdp.md

 ## Timeline
  <img width="936" alt="TEAM07'sGanttChart" src="https://github.com/user-attachments/assets/4b1309a8-2061-4786-960e-208c9431c288">

-  * MVSs
+  * MVSs (9/20/24)
       - The Minimum Viable Solution for this project is a functional web application that enables users to upload photos and view the location associated with their content.
 Core features will include the ability to display the location of uploaded images and allow users to interact with posts from other users.
 Additional functionalities and enhancements will be considered in future development phases.

   * Milestones (i.e., "Checkins")
        -  9/20/24 MVSs & database
-       -  9/24/24 Requirement Specification & analysis
+       -  9/24/24 Requirement Specification
-       -  9/27/24 Testing plan completed and framework finalized
+       -  9/27/24 Testing plan
-       -  9/30/24 Google Maps API integrated
+       -  9/30/24 Design Specification
-       -  10/3/24 Design Specification
+       -  10/3/24 Frontend initialization & Google Maps API integrated.
        -  10/7/24 Backend
-       -  10/11/24 User Authentification completed
+       -  10/16/24 User Authentication completed
-       -  10/16/24 Frontend developed
+       -  10/16/24 Frontend
        -  10/19/24 Location Submission working (Code completion)
-       -  10/30/24 Debugging / testing completed
+       -  10/30/24 Debugging/testing completed
-       -  11/8/24  Web application is working/ Presentation prep
+       -  11/8/24  Web application is working & Presentation prep

   * Requirement Specification
        - We plan to have this document ready by 9/24.
   * Design Specification
-       - We plan to have this document ready by 10/3.
+       - We plan to have this document ready by 9/30.

 ## Signatures